telefonicaid/fiware-cygnus/doc/cygnus-ngsi/installation_and_administration_guide/install_with_docker.md

 CONTAINER ID        IMAGE               COMMAND             CREATED             STATUS              PORTS               NAMES
 ```

-Support for NGSIv2 notifications it's added from version above 1.17.0.
-For this pourpose it's been added a new dir [/NGSIv2](cygnus-ngsi/resources/ngsi-examples/NGSIv2) wich contans script files in order to emulate som NGSIv2 notification types.
+Support for NGSIv2 notifications has been added from version above 1.17.1.
+For this purpose, it's been added a new dir [/NGSIv2](./resources/ngsi-examples/NGSIv2) which contains script files in order to emulate some NGSIv2 notification types.

 [Top](#top)